Be specific: Where are we going and what will it take to get there?

 Perhaps the most recognised New Zealander ever is Sir Edmund Hillary.
 In 1953, at the age of 35, he climbed his Everest, which just happened to be the actual Everest.
 After that he got on with quite a few other things.
 He lived a life full of adventure and also did a lot to help people less fortunate than himself.
 These days he lives on the $5 note.

-I remember this quote from Peter Hillary’s eulogy to his dad (please excuse me if I don’t have the wording exactly right):
+I often repeat this quote from Peter Hillary’s eulogy to his dad (please excuse me if I don’t have the wording exactly right):

 Don’t wait for great things to happen to you, or else you might be waiting a very long time.